mallamsiddiq/SODIQ-DEMO-BANKING/README.md

 all transactions extend from the base Transaction class i created.

-I also created to custom errors both extends base Extension
+I also created two custom errors both extends built-in python Extension

 	LowBalanceError
 	'''Raise if a balance-required event is called on insufficient balance account'''